ptsim/vecbackup/README.md

 Versioned Encrypted Compressed backup.

-* Backs up multiple versions locally
+* Backup multiple versions locally or to the cloud or remote destinations using rclone.
 * De-duplicates based on content checksums (sha512_256)
 * Optionally compresses (zlib)
 * Optionally password protect and encrypt backups with authenticated encryption (PBKDF2+NaCl)